 The fields will be highlighted automatically as the app recognizes the text fields.
 The next thing to do now is to click on "Form" on the menu bar, and then start entering texts in the form fields.
 Simply click on any of the fields and type in the desired texts like you would in any fillable form.
 When you're done, save the changes.

-- Easy Way to Convert PowerPoint to PDF on Mac
+- How to Convert PDF Files on Mac